Zhaoyilunnn/pyquafu/README.md

-# PyQuafu
+# PyIqcs

-Python toolkit for submitting quantum circuits on the superconducting quantum computing cloud [Quafu](http://quafu.baqis.ac.cn/).
+Python toolkit for submitting quantum circuits on the superconducting quantum computing cloud [Iqcs](http://iqcs.baqis.ac.cn/).

 ## Introduction

-PyQuafu is developed for the users of [Quafu](http://quafu.baqis.ac.cn/) to construct, compile and execute quantum circuits on real quantum devices.
-One can use PyQuafu to interact with different quantum backends provides by the experimental group of [Quafu](http://quafu.baqis.ac.cn/).
+PyIqcs is developed for the users of [Iqcs](http://iqcs.baqis.ac.cn/) to construct, compile and execute quantum circuits on real quantum devices.
+One can use PyIqcs to interact with different quantum backends provides by the experimental group of [Iqcs](http://iqcs.baqis.ac.cn/).

 ## Installation

 You can directly install via PyPI,

 ```
-pip install pyquafu
+pip install pyiqcs
 ```

 or build from source

 ```